-A^+ A A - B^{+} В B- C^+ С C- D F [97,100] [92,97) [90,92) [86,90) [79,86) [77,79) [75,77) [67,75) [64,67) [55,64) [0,55)
+A + A A- $B^+$ В B - $C^+$ С C- D F [97,100] [92,97) [90,92) [86,90) [79, 86) [77,79) [75,77) [67,75) [64,67) [55, 64) [0,55)

-Grades: Concept Quizzes (CQ) 10%, Active Participation in Problem Sections (AP) 10%, Digital Homework (DH) 15%, Paper Homework (PH) 15%, Midterm I 15%, Midterm II 15%, Final 20%.

-Concept Quizzes (CQ): Each week you will do an online, automatically graded quiz, due prior to the Problem Sections.
-The quizzes will be open book and will be available in the eLearning course MATH 2415.701 on Thursdays between 6pm and 11:59pm.
+- Grades: Concept Quizzes (CQ) 10%, Active Participation in Problem Sections (AP) 10%, Digital Homework (DH) 15%, Paper Homework (PH) 15%, Midterm I 15%, Midterm II 15%, Final 20%. - Concept Quizzes (CQ): Each week you will do an online, automatically graded quiz, due prior to the Problem Sections.
+The quizzes be available in the eLearning course MATH 2415.701.
+Each Thursday there will be two 30 minute windows in which the quiz will be administered: 7pm-7:30pm and 10pm-10:30pm.
+Each student must take the quiz in one of these time windows.
+The quiz questions in the second sitting will be different than in the first setting, but will be of a comparable difficulty.
+You must use Honorlock for the quizzes.
+The quiz is open book but closed technology and closed people.
+That means you can use your own notes on paper, but you cannot access any materials on the web using any electronic device and you cannot communicate with any other person about the quiz while you are taking it, before you take it, or after you take it (until 11:59pm on the day of the quiz).
 You have 20 mins to complete the quiz once you have started.
 One question will be presented at a time.
 There will be no backtracking allowed.
 You have 1 attempt only.
 The questions will not involve detailed calculations of an algorithmic, "apply this method" nature.
 Rather they will be designed to test the degree to which you have engaged with the conceptual material discussed in the lectures.
 There will be about 4 questions per week, which will typically be T/F, multiple answer, or multiple choice.
 The purpose of these weekly, low-stakes quizzes is to make sure you have understood the concepts discussed in class before applying them yourselves to solve problems in the Problem Sections.
 Your lowest two quiz scores will be dropped.
-Solutions to the quiz will be discussed in the first 10 minutes of your Problem Section.

-Active Participation (PS): Ten percent of your final grade will be assigned by the Teaching Assistant based on the degree to which you actively participate in the Problem Sections.
+Solutions to the quiz will be discussed in the first 10 minutes of your Problem Section. - Active Participation (PS): Ten percent of your final grade will be assigned by the Teaching Assistant based on the degree to which you actively participate in the Problem Sections.
 Read the Handout for Students on how the Problem Sections will be conducted synchronously using the Online White Boards Method and asynchronously using Discussion Forums.
 For each problem session you can earn a maximum of 5 points.
 You will receive 1 point if you make a good faith attempt at least half the assigned problems, 1 more point if you attempt at least 3/4 of the problems, 1 point for engaging in mathematical reasoning, and 2 points for the degree to which you explain your thinking to other students and the TA's.